 WHAT TO BRING WHEN GOING CRYSTAL MINING

-This mine is an older, 10-acre rock-hounding mine, meaning that there is no working equipment here and no licensed miner need be on the premises.
-There are two pits of tailings (crystal dirt) and one has a nature pond.
+This mine is an older rock-hounding mine, meaning that there is no working equipment here and no licensed miner need be on the premises.
+There are two old pits of tailings (crystal dirt) and one has a nature pond.
 A map will be provided, to make finding it very easy, and it is located only 8 miles from the front door of our shop.
 You will receive a key, and can stay all day till just before dark.
 The road can be a bit rugged, especially after the rain, as are all mine roads here, but there is an easier parking area at the bottom of the hill, with a short up-hill walk to get to the pits.
 There is a picnic table but no facilities.
 Other things you might want to bring are gloves, sun-hat, digging bags, pouches or buckets, screw drivers, garden tools, camper shovel or small shovel, picks, digging bars, hammer and chisel, water, snacks, first aid kit and anything else you can think of that may come in handy.
-Metal detectors are also welcome, as we have grains of silver and gold to be found as well.
+Metal detectors are also welcome.

 Our Mine Hours